abayomipopoola/abayomipopoola/src/content/blog/payment-systems-and-the-emerging-economy-pt-2/index.md

 #### POS Business

-A banking agents who run a _POS business_, as it’s predominantly called, usually owns and operates a retail outlet, or a kioks where they conduct financial transactions that allow customers to deposit, withdraw, transfer funds, pay bills, recharge airtime, do balance inquiry, and other related services.
+A banking agents who run a _POS business_, as it's predominantly called, usually owns and operates a retail outlet, or a kioks where they conduct financial transactions that allow customers to deposit, withdraw, transfer funds, pay bills, recharge airtime, do balance inquiry, and other related services.

 The business thrives in rural, and semi-urban centres with the unbanked & underbanked populace.
 Banks or super-agents equip agents with point-of-sale (POS) card reader, mobile phone, barcode scanner, personal identification number (PIN) pads, personal computer, etc, to be able to transact.

-Here’s an exhaustive list of services that can be rendered:
+Here's an exhaustive list of services that can be rendered:

 - Cash-in (deposit money)
 - Cash-out (withdraw money)